 The annual English Heritage Angel Awards, founded by Andrew Lloyd Webber and supported by the Telegraph, celebrate the efforts of local people who have saved historic buildings and places.
-This year's winners were announced at a glittering awards ceremony in London on 21 October.
+We are currently open for applications for the 2014 Awards.

-There were four categories in the 2013 English Heritage Angel Awards:
+There are four categories that you can enter in the 2014 English Heritage Angel Awards:

 - The best rescue or repair of a historic place of worship

 - The best rescue of a historic industrial building or site

 - The best craftsmanship by a trainee or apprentice employed on a heritage rescue